List of Primeval characters: Captain Becker

 At the beginning of Series 4, Becker is still working for the ARC, despite wishing to resign before Lester convinced him to stay.
-It is shown in a prologue webisode that Becker went with Sarah to the future to try find Abby, Connor and Danny, during which Sarah was killed.
+It is shown in a prologue webisode that Becker went with Sarah to the future to try to find Abby, Connor and Danny, during which Sarah was killed.
 This has left Becker shaken, feeling that Sarah's death was his fault.
 He did not get along with Matt Anderson (Ciarán McMenamin) at first but slowly came to accept him.
 He is friendly with Jess Parker (Ruth Kearney), but is unaware she has feelings for him.
 After having one of Matt's EMD weapons used on him to test their capabilities, Becker agrees to use them.
 He is greatly relieved when Abby and Connor return, jokingly asking if they bought him a souvenir.
 In episode 4.3, he is adamant about enforcing the new policy to not allow any expeditions through the anomaly when Matt is missing and finally relents, but blames him when "tree creepers" cause trouble later.
 In episode 4.4, he is bitten by a Therocephalian and poisoned by its venom, but recovers and is forced to go on medical leave.
 In episode 4.6 he searches for the psychopath Ethan Dobrowski (Jonathan Byrne) who is causing problems for the ARC and gets caught in a trap rigged up to a bomb, but Jess saves him.
 In episode 4.7 he attempts to stop Ethan (Danny's brother Patrick) but is shot twice by an EMD, with his fate unrevealed.

 In episode 5.1, it is shown that Becker did recover, and at one point was thrilled at the idea of being able to call in a tank if necessary.
 He allows Matt to go through an anomaly after accidentally sending a raptor to Victorian London, citing they had to make it right in episode 5.3.
 During episode 5.4 his fondness for Jess is more clearly shown when she has an allergic reaction to a future beetle bite and desperately tried to help her.
 He risked himself to radiation from a gamma ray after the beetles were killed, and though he found Jess some adrenaline, he made an excuse to leave.
-In the next episode he helped the rest of the ARC deal with several anomaly incursions, though was cut off at his last one.
+In the next episode he helped the rest of the ARC deal with several anomaly incursions, though he was cut off at his last one.
 In the series finale he joins the others in trying to stop Philip Burton's (Alexander Siddig) anomaly.